GeoGiovani/FallHack2020/README.md

 Try to avoid the walls, while also pushing your opponent into them.
 The last block alive wins!

 To Build:
-Run 'npm install' to install dependencies
+Run 'npm install' to install dependencies.

 Run 'npm start' to run.

 The game will be running on "http://localhost:3000" (port 3000)

 Video demo: